araffin/rl-baselines-zoo/README.md

 ## Current Collection

 Scores can be found in `benchmark.md`.
+To compute them, simply run `python -m utils.benchmark`.

 ### Atari Games